Our Approach

 Title III Consortium

 Your school, particularly in rural and suburban areas, may have a small or low incidence of English learners and need help to address the regulations and the learning needs of this small population within a whole school/district context.
-We support developing and implementing strong policies and procedures based on scientifically-proven program models
+We support developing and implementing strong policies and procedures based on scientifically-proven program models.

-Albert Johnson-Mussad
+Albert Johnson-Mussad Ph.D.

-Albert serves as a staff consultant in leadership and instruction at the Collaborative for Educational Services.
-He travels nationally to facilitate professional development for school leaders, teachers and other licensed educators in instructional leadership; English learner education; world language and bilingual education; adolescent literacy education; and improving outcomes for students in poverty.
-Dr. Johnson-Mussad is a seasoned K-12 teacher and curriculum leader who has worked with central office and school-based administrators to increase opportunity and achievement for both vulnerable learners and high-achieving learners.
-He has facilitated professional development, provided individualized leadership and instructional coaching, and evaluated educational programs to provide actionable recommendations and implementation assistance.
+Dr. Johnson-Mussad serves as a staff consultant in leadership and instruction at the Collaborative for Educational Services.
+He travels nationally to facilitate professional development for school leaders, teachers and other licensed educators in instructional leadership; English learner education; world language and bilingual education; adolescent literacy education; improving outcomes for students in poverty; and social-emotional learning.
+In addition to professional development, he provides individualized leadership and instructional coaching, curriculum development and strategic planning, and educational program evaluation.

 Position: Leadership and Instruction Continuous Improvement Specialist